Coronae of relatively hyperbolic groups and coarse cohomologies: Coarse cohomology of hyperbolic metric spaces

 \section{Coarse cohomology of hyperbolic metric spaces}

 In this section, we summarize the result of \cite{ROEHYPERBOLIC} and \cite{MR1388312} from the view point of the coarse cohomology theories.
-Let $M^*$ be the $K$-theory or the compactly supported Alexander-Spanier cohomology and let $MX^*$ be its coarsening.
+Let $M^*$ be the $K$-theory or the Alexander-Spanier cohomology with compact supports and let $MX^*$ be its coarsening.